tsdev/spinw/docs/pages/swplot/swplot.cylinder.md

 ### Input Arguments

-% `handle`
+`handle`
 : Handle of an axis or patch object.
-In case of patch object, the

-% `constructed`
-:ted faces will be added to the existing object instead
+In case of patch object, the constructed faces will be added to the existing object instead of creating a new one.

-% `of`
-:ing a new one.

-% `rStart`
+`rStart`
 : Coordinate of the starting point with dimensions [3 nCylinder].

-% `rEnd`
+`rEnd`
 : Coordinate of the end point with dimensions [3 nCylinder].

-% `R`
+`R`
 : Radius of the arrow body.

-% `nPatch`
+`nPatch`
-:  Number of points on the curve, default value is stored in
+: Number of points on the curve, default value is stored in swpref.getpref('npatch').

-% ``
-:etpref('npatch').

-% `close`
+`close`
 : If true the cylinder is closed.
 Default is true.

 ### See Also